pwstegman/bci.js/docs/api.md

 <a name="module_webbci.windowApply"></a>

 ### webbci.windowApply(array, func, length, step, tail) ⇒ <code>Array</code>
 Similar to JavaScript's map, but it applies a function to sub arrays instead of each element.
-Each sub array, or window, starts at index 0 and has length 'lenght'The start will be incremented the window until the end of the array is.
+Each sub array, or window, starts at index 0 and has length 'length'Each next window will be shifted 'step' elements from the first.
 The result of each function is stored in a returned array.

 **Kind**: static method of [<code>webbci</code>](#module_webbci)
 **Returns**: <code>Array</code> - An array containing the function result for each window